The XFORWARD command targets the following problem:

 Note 4: the XFORWARD server implementation must not mix information from the current SMTP session with forwarded information from an up-stream session.

 The XFORWARD server reply codes are as follows:

 Code Meaning 250 success 501 bad command parameter syntax 503 mail transaction in progress 421 unable to proceed, disconnecting

 In the following example, information sent by the client is shown in bold font.

 220 server.example.com ESMTP Postfix EHLO client.example.com 250-server.example.com 250-PIPELINING 250-SIZE 10240000 250-VRFY 250-ETRN 250-XFORWARD NAME ADDR PROTO HELO 250 8BITMIME XFORWARD NAME=spike.porcupine.org ADDR=18.104.22.168 PROTO=ESMTP 250 Ok XFORWARD HELO=spike.porcupine.org 250 Ok MAIL FROM:<email@example.com> 250 Ok RCPT TO:<firstname.lastname@example.org> 250 Ok DATA 354 End data with <CR><LF>.<CR><LF> . . .message content. . . .
 250 Ok: queued as 3CF6B2AAE8 QUIT 221 Bye

 The XFORWARD command changes audit trails.
 Use of this command must be restricted to authorized clients.

 SMTP connection caching makes it possible to deliver multiple messages within the same SMTP session.
-The XFORWARD attributes are reset after the MAIL FROM transaction completes (after RSET or DOT), so there is no risk of information leakage.
+The XFORWARD attributes are reset after the MAIL FROM command completes, so there is no risk of information leakage.